Download eBooks & Wiring Diagrams (FREE)

 7. Not Connecting Solar Panels In Parallel

-One of the greatest benefits of wiring solar panels in series is it’s wiring simplicity.
-However, solar panels that are wired in parallel are more efficient at generating power when partially shaded.
+One of the most significant benefits of wiring solar panels in series is its simplicity.
+However, solar panels wired in parallel are more efficient when partially shaded.
 And when traveling in a van, the amount of time solar panels are spent partially shaded is longer than you might think.

-However, due to the nature of solar wiring and safety, we recommend wiring panels in parallel ONLY IF you have two panels, and not more than two.
-This is because if you have more than two panels, you will need to install in-line fuses, which adds an additional layer of wiring complexity, cost, and risk.
+However, due to the nature of solar wiring and safety, we recommend wiring panels in parallel ONLY IF you have two panels and not more than two.
+If you have more than two panels, you will need to install in-line fuses, adding additional wiring complexity, cost, and risk.

 Therefore, if you originally planned to install three 100W panels, consider getting two 150W panels.
 Or get two 200W panels instead of four 100W panels.
-This way, you can still have two solar panels and have them wired in parallel.
+This way, you can still have two solar panels wired in parallel.

 For more, read our series vs. parallel solar wiring post.